Beer head: Formation of 'nitrogen head'

 The creamy head on beers such as Guinness is created by a widget in cans or bottles using nitrogen, or by the process of drawing keg beer from a keg using nitrogen or mixed gas (carbon dioxide and nitrogen).
 The use of nitrogen, which was pioneered by Guinness, creates a firm head with small bubbles while reducing the excessively acidic taste often produced by using carbon dioxide alone.

 Destabilization

 One mechanism of destabilization of a beer foam is due to gravitational drainage.
 The water or liquid between the bubbles will drain and cause the liquid and gas phases to separate.
 This allows for the bubbles to become close enough to merge.
 This can be slowed down by increasing the viscosity of the liquid.

-Another mechanism of destabilization is ostwald ripening.
+Another mechanism of destabilization is Ostwald ripening.
 Gas will diffuse from smaller bubbles to larger bubbles due to the high pressure associated with smaller bubbles.
 This can be explained by Laplace pressure.
 This can be slowed by a low solubility of the gas.
 An example of this is adding Nitrogen to the beer.
 A large effect can be seen with only a 20ppm addition of nitrogen gas.

 Beer froth has been scientifically demonstrated to decay exponentially.
 This research was awarded the 2002 Ig Nobel Prize in Physics.

+A study published in 2025 in Physics of Fluids analyzed the physical and biochemical mechanisms that determine the stability of beer foam, comparing lagers and Belgian ales with different fermentation processes.
+The researchers identified two main modes of stabilization: surface viscosity prevails in lagers, while in Belgian tripels, stability is due to strong Marangoni stresses generated by surface tension gradients; the concentration of the LTP1 protein increases with the number of fermentations, improving foam duration.
+The study suggests that different strategies can be adopted to optimize foam depending on the type of beer, such as increasing surface viscosity in lagers or controlling proteolytic activity and protein composition to optimize Marangoni stresses in Belgian ales.